 Unlike animals, humans do not produce their own vitamin C. We need to take in a sufficient amount of vitamin C to keep our immune system running properly.
 The stress of illness requires an even higher amount of vitamin C intake to boost our immune system.

-Black Tea: Tea is high in polyphenols, a potent antioxidant.
-Antioxidants have proven health benefits to cardiovascular health.
+- Black Tea: Tea is high in polyphenols, a potent antioxidant.
+Antioxidants have proven health benefits for cardiovascular health.

-Pure Cane Sugar: What can I say here.
-It’s refined but at least it’s not genetically modified like high fructose corn syrup.
-And it tastes soooo good!
+- Pure Cane Sugar: What can I say here.
+It’s refined natural sugar, but at least it’s not genetically modified like high fructose corn syrup.

-Do you ever think back to a who influences your recipes?
-Do you find joy in creating and making recipes for others?
+Do you ever think back to who influences your recipes?
+Do you find joy in creating and making ice tea for others?

 No matter what medium we choose to express our desire to connect, we all crave human connections.
-Some of us do that through sharing food or a cup of tea.
+Some of us do that by sharing food or a cup of tea.